 To support our research we have a number of excellently equipped laboratories dedicated to rheology, interfacial rheology, mechanical testing, polymer processing, and additive manufacturing.

-The following criteria are required for the job depending on working experience and level of professorship (Assistant, or Associate Professor).
+The following criteria are required for the job depending on working experience and level of professorship (Assistant or Associate Professor).
 For the more experienced profiles we expect more academic seniority in all aspects of the required academic profile (research, impact/valorization, education and leadership):

 A meaningful job in a dynamic and ambitious university, in an interdisciplinary setting and within an international network.
 You will work on a beautiful, green campus within walking distance of the central train station.
 In addition, we offer you: